NVE/nve-git-intro/agenda.md

     git checkout participants
     # alternatively you could use *git checkout -b participants*

-We edit our working version
+We edit our working version.

-    nano participants.md # list all participants
+    touch participants.md # list all participants

+Edit participants using some text editor.

     git add participants.md
     git commit -m 'added list of participants'